-Fair Value of Fair Value of
+Fair Value of Derivatives Designated as Hedge Instruments H Fair Value of Derivatives Not Designated As edge Instruments Fair Value

-Derivatives Derivatives Not

-Designated as Hedge Designated As Hedge

-Instruments Instruments Fair Value
+Derivative assets:

-Derivative assets: Equity contracts 2,794 2,794
+Equity contracts 2,794 2,794

-q, /: : : /: : :

 The fair value of equity contract derivatives is determined utilizing a valuation model based on the quoted market value of our common shares at the balance sheet date (Level 2 fair value inputs).
 The fair value of equity contract derivatives is recorded as other current assets and gains and losses are recorded in general and administrative expenses in the consolidated financial statements.
-For the years ended January 31, 2019, 2018 and 2017, we recognized an expense (recovery) in general and administrative expenses of (\$1.2) million, (\$1.1) million and (\$0.5) million.
+For the years ended January 31, 2020, 2019 and 2018, we recognized an expense (recovery) in general and administrative expenses of (\$4.0) million, (\$1.2) million and (\$1.1) million, respectively.